sbofgayschool/KV2/document/deployment.md

 source PATH_TO_KHALA_REPOSITORY/venv/bin/activate
 ```

-Then you have to edit the exe fields in all configuration template according to the real path to python scripts
+Then you have to edit the exe and other related fields in all configuration template according to
-inside Khala repository.
+the real path to python scripts inside Khala repository.

 For example, the line 2 in config/templates/main.json should be edited: